pablodecm/phd_thesis/src/102_chapter_2.md

 $0.9 < |\eta| < 2.4$.
 Both DT and CSC detectors can achieve
-very high position resolution, but their signal readout time and time resolution is not as good, thus a series of fast but resistive plate chambers (RPC) are positioned both in the barrel and the endcap sections, up to pseudo-rapidities
+very high position resolution, but their signal readout time and time resolution is not as good, thus a series of fast resistive plate chambers (RPC) are positioned both in the barrel and the endcap sections, up to pseudo-rapidities
 $|\eta| < 1.6$.